TwinkyV1nKy/Spotlight/README.md

 # 🔦 Spotlight – AI Powered Webinar Streaming & Sales Platform

-Spotlight is an AI-powered webinar platform designed to help marketers and business owners go beyond just hosting presentations.
-With interactive CTAs, breakout rooms, and AI sales agents, Spotlight turns your webinars into real-time lead converters.
+Spotlight is an AI powered webinar streaming platform for marketers and business owners.
+Users can create webinars, show popup screens to attendees to book a call or buy a product during the livestream, track lead sales and sales progress and more.

+The "book a call" CTA works best for high ticket services / or courses!
+The host can create breakout rooms for interested prospects and the AI sales agent can speak to leads and even close leads with the product link.

+This AI sales agent can be trained and customized as per your liking.

+Hosts can also track the progress of their leads in their sales cycle, and follow up with them to push a sale.

 ---